Skip to Main Content

 1. If there is a professor at WCU who does research in your geographic area and/or time period, ask them what they know about.

-2. Familiarize yourself with large online collections, like the Library of Congress Digital Collections, Digital Public Library, or EuroDocs.
+2. Familiarize yourself with large online collections that have materials that related to lot of topics, like the Library of Congress Digital Collections, Digital Public Library, HathiTrust and/or EuroDocs.

 3. Do a web search for guides to primary sources for a specific region, time period, or topic.
 I usually follow the formula of searching for : guide primary sources insert region, time period or topic.
 So, guide primary sources German history or guide primary sources religion or guide primary sources 19th century.